NOTICE: WINTER CLOSURES

 On Campus Resources Off Campus Resources Online Resources

-The Counseling Center The New Orleans Family Justice Center offers a 24-hour crisis hotline (504-866-9554), counseling, advocacy, support groups, and resource referrals to victims of sexual assault, dating violence, stalking, and domestic abuse.
+Counseling and Psychiatric Services (CAPS) The New Orleans Family Justice Center offers a 24-hour crisis hotline (504-866-9554), counseling, advocacy, support groups, and resource referrals to victims of sexual assault, dating violence, stalking, and domestic abuse.

 National Domestic Violence Hotline: (24/7 hotline) 1-800-799-7233 or (online chat) www.thehotline.org